 Best Magnesium Form Relaxation

-The new study showed that magnesium acetyl taurate could help increase the number of magnesium levels in brain tissue more efficiently than other magnesium forms.
+The new study showed that magnesium acetyl taurate could help increase the magnesium levels in brain tissue more efficiently than other magnesium forms.

 Also, A study found magnesium acetyl taurate is far more effective in increasing brain tissue magnesium levels than magnesium malate, magnesium oxide, and magnesium glycinate forms which are directly linked to lower anxiety symptoms in animals. (source)